codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 	**“So I submitted a series of internal IP-based URLs—like `127.0.0.1`, ports 3000 and 5000, even the AWS metadata service.
 Eventually, when I tested `http://127.0.0.1:5000/internal`, I hit jackpot.
 The system connected internally and returned the flag directly in the response.”**
 	**“This confirmed that the backend was blindly following user-provided URLs without any filtering or validation—an SSRF vulnerability**

-I have the detailed walkthroughs in the full repot
+The detailed walkthroughs are in my report.

 ---